allolib-s22/primary-evann/readme.md

 Please see the original repository, found here: https://github.com/AlloSphere-Research-Group/allolib_playground

-## ALL OF MY WORK IS CONTAINED INSIDE THE LAB FOLDER.
-Please consult that for the main bulk of the work I've done.
+## Please consult the lab folder for the main bulk of the work I've done.
+Everything that I've worked on is in there.

 This passion project was designed to accomplish a few things:
  - Bridge the gap between external applications and allolib, using the handy property of allolib being server-based.